 \subsection{Lens detectors for strong lens detection}

-It is worth pointing out that the encoder models can identify SL and non-SL better than their CNN counterparts.
-The probability distribution of finding a lens in the challenge data set is depicted in Fig. \ref{fig:Prediction}.
-The encoder model can assign a probability for an input to be lens ($p\approx 1$) or non-lens ($p\approx 0$) with greater confidence than the CNN.
-Furthermore, from Fig. \ref{fig:Prediction}, it is clear that the transformer models can approximately mimic a perfect classifier by assigning a probability of 0 to non-lenses and a probability of 1 to lensed images.
+It is worth pointing out that encoder models can identify SLs and non-SLs better than their CNN counterparts.
+The probability distribution of finding a lens in the challenge dataset is depicted in Fig. \ref{fig:Prediction}.
+The encoder model can assign a probability for an input to be a lens ($p\approx 1$) or non-lens ($p\approx 0$) with greater confidence than the CNN.
+Furthermore, from Fig. \ref{fig:Prediction}, it is clear that the transformer models can approximately mimic a perfect classifier by assigning a probability of 0 to non-lensed images and a probability of 1 to lensed images.
 This feature of the encoder model will be beneficial and applicable in the upcoming large-scale surveys to narrow down the potential lensing systems with great confidence.
-One can also refer to Fig. \ref{fig:CM15} and find that the Lens Detector 15 was able to identify 82\% of the true lenses with a probability greater than 0.999, which explains the peak near the point 1.0 in the x-axis of Fig. \ref{fig:Prediction}.
+Figure \ref{fig:CM15} shows that Lens Detector 15 was able to identify 82\% of the true lenses with a probability greater than 0.999, which explains the peak near the point 1.0 on the x-axis of Fig. \ref{fig:Prediction}.